 3. Is it normal for babies to chew on their tongues?

 Babies often suck and chew on their tongues as they explore their mouths with them.
 This is a normal phase of their development as they learn about their bodies and the sensation of different textures in their mouths.
-However, if a baby appears to be excessively chewing on their tongue or if it seems to be giving them distress, it is important to contact their pediatrician to rule out any underlying issues.
+However, if your baby is chewing the tongue excessively or seems to be getting distressed, it is important to contact their pediatrician to rule out any underlying issues.

-It is important to teach your baby to chew food as chewing helps integrate saliva into the food and, in turn, aids in the digestion process.
+It is important to teach your baby to chew food as chewing helps integrate saliva into the food and, in turn, aids in the proper digestion and smooth working of a baby’s digestive system.
 However, every child is different, and they need their own time to learn and adapt to new things and habits.
 Therefore, it is advised that you give your child time and have patience while they learn how to chew their food.
 You can give them teethers and foods of different textures and flavors to encourage them to chew.
 This is a trial and error process, and you will eventually be able to figure out what works best for your baby.

 Infographic: Prevention Of Choking When The Baby Begins To Chew